datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 that cannot be found online and help clarify the current use cases.

-Do be aware that other candidates may also be sitting in the channel, feel free to help each other at a high level, but please refrain from sharing implementation details.
-Also, I'm never actively watching my IRC channel.
-If it's apparent I'm not active on the channel, feel free to mention my name so I get a notification.
+Do be aware that other candidates may also be sitting in the channel, feel free to collaborate with each other at a high level since this interaction will also be evaluated, but please refrain from sharing implementation details.